Lakens/ANOVApower/README.md

 An Introduction to ANOVApower
 =============================

-The goal of ANOVApower is to easily simulate ANOVA designs and calculate the observed power.
+The goal of ANOVApower is to easily simulate ANOVA designs and empirically calculate power using a simulation approach.
+This app is intended to be utilized for prospective (a priori) power analysis.

 Installation
 ------------